OpenSourceTreasure/Mirc-ASCII-weather-translate-pixel-editor/README.md

 Load your irc server - I used unrealircd.
 Load Mirc.
 Go to the dir where the bot is and open Terminal.
-Type: node index.js
+Type: node index.js In C:\Users\name\AppData\Roaming\mIRC\scripts\irc-translate-bot-main - change Boca Raton to whatever city you'd like.
+The channels default to #Ken - you may change that in the channels.js files

 Usage: